 All of this comprises a rich set of oral features that echo the basic metonymic sense of the stories, whether they are delivered in print or in performance.
 But the performance model de Angulo adapted from his work with the Achumawi is the decisive reference point for his literary work.
-Indeed, it seems clear that he composed the Indian Tales as an imaginative explanation of the performance is a naïve work and Indian Tales is sentimental.
+Indeed, it seems clear that he composed the Indian Tales as an imaginative explanation of the performative event.
+In Friedrich Schiller's famous terms, the 1949 performance is a naïve work and Indian Tales is sentimental.
 The two correspond to what Coleridge called the acts of Primary and Secondary Imagination.22